How to check the NZ Personal Property Securities Register for money owed on property offered to you for sale

-The Personal Property Securities Register (PPSR) is an official Internet-based register that you can use to check whether someone such as a finance company has a legal interest in something that you are considering buying, such as a car or computer.
+The New Zealand Personal Property Securities Register (PPSR) is an official Internet-based register that you can use to check whether someone such as a finance company has a legal interest in something that you are considering buying, such as a car.

 The seller may have bought the property on hire purchase, or borrowed money from a finance company using the property as security for the loan.
 If the seller stills owes money, you will be able to check for this on the PPSR.